cyanChill/GitInspire/client/README.md

 <!-- RUNNING THE FRONTEND -->
 ## Running the Frontend

-To run the frontend code (in development mode), run `npm run dev` while in the `client` directory.
+To run the frontend code (in development mode), run `pnpm dev` while in the `client` directory.

-- For production, you need to build the code using `npm run build` and then do `npm run start` to run off that build.
+- For production, you need to build the code using `pnpm build` and then do `pnpm start` to run off that build.
 - A suggestion for hosting this frontend application is [Vercel](https://vercel.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>